Samsung Galaxy Z Flip 4

 The Samsung Galaxy Z Flip 4 (stylized as Samsung Galaxy Z Flip4, sold as Samsung Galaxy Flip 4 in certain territories) is a foldable smartphone that is part of the Samsung Galaxy Z series.
-It was announced at the August 2022 edition of Galaxy Unpacked alongside the Galaxy Z Fold 4.
-It was released on August 25, 2022.
+It was announced at the August 10, 2022 edition of the Galaxy Unpacked event alongside the Galaxy Z Fold 4 and was subsequently released on August 26, 2022.

 Design

-The Z Flip 4 uses the same clamshell design as the Z Flip with an aluminum frame, it has 6.7-in display protected by ultra-thin glass made by Samsung that can be folded into a space of 4.2-in.
+The Z Flip 4 uses the same clamshell design as the Z Flip with an aluminum frame, it has a 6.7-in display protected by ultra-thin glass made by Samsung that can be folded into a space of 4.2-in.
 Once it is folded, the Samsung logo shows up by the center of the hinge.
-It also adopts 1.9 inch cover screen.
-This change in cover screen enables users to download widgets such as music, weather, alarm, timer, voice recorder, today's schedule, Samsung Health, and bluetooth.
+It also adopts 1.9-inch cover screen.
+This change in cover screen enables users to download widgets such as music, weather, alarm, timer, voice recorder, today's schedule, Samsung Health, and Bluetooth.

 The Samsung Galaxy Z Flip 4 is available in four colors: Graphite, Pink Gold, Bora Purple and Blue.